ndiego/block-visibility/readme.txt

 * Removed visibility panel and toolbar controls on Custom HTML blocks in the block-based Widget Area due to incompatibility.
 Visibility controls are still available for the Custom HTML block in the post/page Editor as well as the Site Editor.
 * Removed unnessessary custom icons.
 * Removed support url from variables endpoint.

+= 2.4.6 - 2022-11-02 =

+**Fixed**

+* Fixed bug where contextual indicator styles caused issues with Cover blocks when a custom indicator color was chosen in WordPress 6.1.
+* Fixed bug where contextual indicator styles caused issues with hover states in the Site Editor when a custom indicator color was chosen in WordPress 6.1.

+= 2.4.5 - 2022-11-02 =

+**Fixed**

+* Fixed bug where text blocks became nearly impossible to edit when visibility controls were applied in WordPress 6.1.
+* Fixed bug where block contextual opacity was applied incorrectly to Cover blocks with overlay enabled.

 = 2.4.4 - 2022-10-08 =